MainSilent/hCaptcha-Bypass/README.md

 3- When getting the coockie make sure you copy the link and open it in second tab

 4- Now you can run main.py to get captcha key

+Note: You need to refresh the cookie every 24 hours